 The ACTMRS runs the annual Malkara Model Railway and Scale Model Exhibition on the first weekend in August each year in conjunction with, and as a major fundraiser for, the Malkara Specialist School in Hughes, a suburb of Canberra.
 The ACTMRS has been running this exhibition for more than 40 years and it has become a Canberra institution.
 In addition to exhibiting its own model railway layouts, the ACTMRS invites and coordinates a wide range of other participants.
 In addition to model railways, you will find model boats and submarines in the school's hydro pool, miniature live steam train rides, remote controlled miniature tanks running around and shops to buy models, food and drink.
 It's a great family day out!

-The 46th Malkara Model Railway and Scale Model Exhibition is on the weekend of 4-5 August.
-It is being held at the Malkara Special School in Garran from 9:00am to 5:00pm on Saturday the 4th and 9:00am to 4:00pm on Sunday the 5th of August.
-Admission is $10.00 for Adults and $5.00 for children and pensioners.
-There will be 33 exhibits and trade stands.
+The 47th Malkara Model Railway and Scale Model Exhibition was on the weekend of 3-4 August.
+It was held at the Malkara Special School in Garran from 9:00am to 5:00pm on Saturday the 4th and 9:00am to 4:00pm on Sunday the 5th of August.
+Admission was $10.00 for Adults and $5.00 for children and pensioners.
+There were 33 exhibits and trade stands.
 Full details are HERE.

 You can leave a message using the contact form below